nicky-nym/nicky-nym.github.io/pages/cities.md

 * **Education**
   + There are significant urban-vs-rural disparities in the quality of education that kids receive.
 Non-profits and governments try to address that problem as best they can, by, for example, incentivising teachers to move to rural villages.
 But that only goes so far.
 Rural kids will still, on average, be further away from a school, have fewer school & class choices, and have less exposure to large pool of educated, literate adults working in a variety of professions (for example: doctors, nurses, clergy, mechanics, and engineers).
   + By making urban housing more affordable, the Impossible City design would help enable more people to move from rural to urban settings, and result in more kids having the advantages and opportunities of an urban environment.

-  provide equal access to mobility, increased access to jobs and educational opportunities...  ...urban-rural education gap and urban-rural fertility gaps...

 * **Women's rights**
   + There are also significant urban-vs-rural disparities in women's rights.
 The UN reports that, with few exceptions, rural women fare worse than urban women for each of the Millennium Development Goal (MDG) indicators.
 Women and girls in urban settings have more access to education, health care, and family planning services, and more access to jobs and support services.
   + The Impossible City design goes a step further than conventional cities, by decreasing barriers to mobility.
 There's no silver bullet for preventing sexual assault and harassment, but the Impossible City design can enable people, including women & girls, to travel through a significantly larger chunk of city without having to wait at night at bus stops, walk through subway tunnels, or ride in taxis or Uber cars.
 The Impossible City design helps provide equal access to mobility and kinematic range, which in turn helps provide equal access to all the opportunities that fall within that kinematic range.

 * **Family planning intervention**
   + There are significant urban-vs-rural disparities in women's ability to choose how many children to have.
 Across a range of countries, rural fertility levels are significantly higher than urban levels.
-Part of the urban-rural fertility gap can be attributed to demographic differences, for things like income levels and education levels.
+Part of the urban-rural fertility gap can be attributed to demographic differences in things like income levels and education levels.
 But even after adjusting for demographic differences, a significant portion of the fertility gap appears to be attributable to the setting itself, urban vs. rural.
 Rural fertility is almost 20 percent higher than urban fertility, for matched cohorts.[^lerch]
+  + An Impossible City project would add to the supply of urban space, help meet unmet demand for urban housing, and by accelerating the ongoing urban-rural demographic transition, would help provide more individual choice in family planning decisions while also helping to reduce the population pressure that we collectively are putting on the planet, as the global human population swells from the current 7.8 billion up to something like 9.7 or 9.8 billion by 2050.